ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 same team again in the same season, they count as not having a home stadium.

-When a team plays at their home stadium, they may apply a +1 modifierr to the D3 roll when determining their
+When a team plays at their home stadium, they may apply a +1 modifier to the D3 roll when determining their

 Fan Factor for the game.
 In addition, it's understood that playing